james-priest/100-days-of-code-log-r2/README.md

 It's designed to run on *nix environments and must be run locally if you want to preview your work before going live.
 This means, that once you push a commit, it moves the files to GitHub and immediately triggers the build system to auto-generates the site.

 Until now I've been running Ubuntu 16.04 Xenial in a local VM.
-This is not the most streamlined solution and is pretty clunky at best.
-It's an extra layer to maintain and produces some laggy behavior.
+This is not the most streamlined solution and produced build times that would take between 20-30 seconds on each save.
+This was pretty clunky and produced an extra layer to maintain.

-The only alternatives offered before WSL was to install Windows versions of tools that are really meant to run on Linux.
-This always ends up being an exercise in frustration and are exactly the kinds of rabbit holes I try to avoid.
+Prior to WSL, the other possible alternative was to install the Windows versions of various Linux tools and hope that you could get them configured and working well with each other within the Windows environment.
+This always ended up being an exercise in frustration.

+Now that I have WSL installed, my build time has dropped to under 5 seconds per save operation and is half of that (1-2 seconds) if I enable Jekyll's incremental build option!

+Now I have a legit Linux terminal running in VSCode which cracks the development universe wide open.

-Now that we have WSL, I can install Bash, set my VSCode terminal to Ubuntu and run both Windows and Linux tools side-by-side!
+I no longer have to fear or avoid the (`$`) prompt in online tutorials and coding exercises!
+I can now run Windows and Linux terminal side-by-side!

 [![vs code bash](assets/images/sm_vscode-wsl1.jpg)](assets/images/full-size/vscode-wsl1.png)